 If your profit margin doesn't allow you to, you can give them the option to choose their preferred delivery procedure.

 If they prefer a courier that takes longer for a cheaper fee, let them choose that.
 You can state the additional cost if they want to get the orders sooner.

 You can do this if a customer reaches a certain amount.
 This is one way for your customers to avoid high shipping costs.

-By doing this, you are also increasing the average order value of your eCommerce store.
+By doing this, you are also optimizing the average order value of your eCommerce store.
 And that's important for your business.

 Did you find these tips helpful?